introfog/GitWave/README.md

 ## License
 rGit is licensed under the [Apache license](LICENSE.md), providing you with the freedom to use, modify, and distribute the software.

-## Support and Contributions
+## Contributions
-If you have any feedback or feature requests, please feel free to open an issue or suggest your own ideas via a pull request.
+We welcome contributions to my project.
+If you're interested in helping, please read [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to get started.

 Enjoy the efficiency and cleanliness of rGit!